Ethiopian Weaving and Embroidery

 This cotton dress has Amhara-style woven embroidery borders and panels.
 They were done by machine, but traditionally the work is by hand.

 Timeless Ethiopian fashion may incorporate contemporary elements.
 To view its creative scope, type yagerlibs fashion into a search-engine search-box.
-You will see a few cocktail-length dresses; I prefer modern or traditional yagerlibs for occasional wear in Australia.
+You will see a few cocktail-length dresses that suit occasional wear in Australia.

 This treasured gift has Ethiopia’s flag colours: green for growth, yellow for hope and peace, and red for the blood spilled in defence of the mother land.
 Other African flags have used the same colours.
 I proudly wore the scarf on my head on Adwa Victory Day and whenever Ethiopia was hammered.